BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ## Step 2: Communicating Secret Messages to a Partner Using Only Their Public Key
 Now, write a program to accept your partner's public key, and your private key.
 You can exchange keys via email, on Teams, or on the board.
 Accept a String parameter, and for each character in the string, obtain its ASCII value and encrypt it with your partner's public key.
 Send those encrypted values to your partner.

+### Encrypting a Message to Your Partner Using Their E and C Key Values

 Your loop to obtain each character from the String will look something like this:

 ```java